KH-ReFined/KH-ReFined/README.md

 _(Features presented with the suffix of [E] are bug or error fixes, while those with [I] are improvements.)_

-### Kingdom Hearts 1
+### All Games
 - Disable the framelimiter in cutscenes.
 [E]
-- The config for the game is now named "config_kh1.dat" so that any changes do not affect other games.
+- Voice channels will now be muted when set to "1".
 [I]
-- Fix an issue with the cutscenes, preventing pause and skipping whilst they have a fade effect.
-[E]
-- Fix the Title Screen option on the Save Menu so it actually returns to the Title Screen instead of crashing the game.
-[E]
+- An RPC Engine is now present for Discord Activities.
+[I]
 - Add a feature that allows soft resetting upon pressing START+SELECT.
 [I]
-- Add in a toggle to the Config menu which toggles between KH1 and KH2 style Field of View.
+- The config for the game is now named "config_xxx.dat" so that any changes do not affect other games.
 [I]

+### Kingdom Hearts 1
+- The MP Bar will not be present until Sora learns a spell.
+[I]
 - Opening Chests and Examining Objects can now be done in battle.
 [E]
-- The MP Bar will not be present until Sora learns a spell.
+- Add in a toggle to the Config menu which toggles between KH1 and KH2 style Field of View.
 [I]
+- Fix an issue with the cutscenes, preventing pause and skipping whilst they have a fade effect.
+[E]
 - The aspect ratio will now be adjusted upon entering Fullscreen.
 (4:3, 16:9, 16:10, 29:9, and 32:9) [I]
-- Voice channels will now be muted when set to "1".
-[I]
+- Fix the Title Screen option on the Save Menu so it actually returns to the Title Screen instead of crashing the game.
+[E]

 ### Kingdom Hearts 2
 - Fix an issue with 60FPS and disable the framelimiter in cutscenes.
 [E]
-- The "Kingdom Hearts I" Command Menu will now show a Command Menu that is actually imitating the KH1 style.
-[E]
+- When beginning a new game, there is now an opiton to skip Roxas' Story.
+[I]
 - In the Shortcuts Menu, Limit Form's Limits are now where they are supposed to be.
 [E]
 - Limit Form's Limits now have their actual names instead of the poorly translated ones.
 [E]
 - The player is able to reorganize the Magic menu to their liking with R2 to shift down and L2 to shift up.
-[I],
-- An RPC Engine is now present for Discord Activities.
 [I]
-- Add a feature that allows soft resetting upon pressing START+SELECT.
-[I]
-- When beginning a new game, there is now an opiton to skip Roxas' Story.
-[I]
-- The config for the game is now named "config_kh2.dat" so that any changes do not affect other games.
-[I]
-- Voice channels will now be muted when set to "1".
-[I]
+- The "Kingdom Hearts I" Command Menu will now show a Command Menu that is actually imitating the KH1 style.
+[E]

 ## Credits

+### All Games
+- Tevolo for the icons used in Discord Rich Presence.
+- Stickman Sham for the idea that led to Magic Reorganization in KH2FM.

 ### Kingdom Hearts 1
 - Denhonator for his work on Soft Reset, Cutscene Skip, and Volume Mute.